Frequently Asked Questions – FAQ

 You register for sick leave in the Human Resource system Primula.
 More information about sick leave is at the Staff Pages.
 Don't forget to inform your boss and your co-workers.

-Discuss it with your head of unit.
+Discuss it with your head of division.
 Apply for a temporary LUCat ID here (in Swedish only).

-Contact the Human Resource administrator for your unit.
+Contact the Human Resource administrator for your division.

 First, check your spam folder.
 Contact Inger Ekström (Inger [dot] Ekstrom [at] biol [dot] lu [dot] se).